Helping People With Disabilities Nationwide

 • Request reconsideration or a review of the initial application.

-• Ask for a hearing before an administrative judge.
+• Apply for a hearing before an administrative judge.

-• Apply for a review by the Appeals Council.
+• Request a rehearing before the Appeals Council.

 • File court action before the United States District Court.